 Rajasthan is your typical India and is one of the most visited regions of the countries.
-With Maharadja Palaces, some great wildlife and even a pink and blue city you won't be disappointed when travelling around this fascinating area in the northwest of India.
+With opulent Maharaja Palaces, gigantic Forts, some great wildlife, crumbling but delightfully painted merchant havelis and even a pink and blue city, you won't be disappointed when travelling around this fascinating area in the northwest of India.

 © All Rights Reserved daveh

 The Thar desert is arid region in the northwest of the Indian subcontinent.
 It covers much of Rajasthan, extending from here into the southern Haryana and Punjab states and into northern Gujarat state.
 Apart from India, it also covers the astern Sindh province and southeastern Punjab province in Pakistan.
 The Sutlej and Indus Rivers and Aravalli Range and Rann of Kutch form its natural boundaries.
 It is a hilly desert, with large areas of sand dunes, athough the central part is more of a plain with no dunes at all.
 Unlike much of India, it hasn't got a monsoon season as wet as other parts of the country, although also here the wetter months are from July to October.
 It's also a good region to see lots of animals typical for this part of India and there are some interesting cities within its boundaries as well, including Jodhpur and the 'capital' of the desert Jaisalmer, where camel rides into the desert are one of the more popular trips.